2024 Baniachong police station attack: Aftermath

 The remaining police officers were eventually evacuated to Habiganj under Bangladesh Army escort.
 No arrests were made immediately after the attack.
 Md.
 Rezaul Haque Khan, the newly appointed superintendent of police, visited the damaged building near the end of August.

 Reports indicate that police filed a murder case on 22 August 2024, but as of mid-2025, there has been little progress in the investigation, and no suspects have been detained.

-The Ministry of Home Affairs had issued a directive in October 2024 limiting law enforcement’s ability to pursue charges for incidents that occurred between 15 July and 8 August 2024.
+The Ministry of Home Affairs had issued a directive in October 2024 limiting law enforcement's ability to pursue charges for incidents that occurred between 15 July and 8 August 2024.
 Legal experts criticized this as a de facto amnesty for serious crimes, including murder.
 According to the Interim government, 44 police officers were killed in the protests against Sheikh Hasina.
 The majority of them were killed on 5 August, the day Prime Minister Sheikh Hasina resigned.
 The officers killed ranked from Inspector to Constable.
 There have been reports of a higher death toll being hidden.

+In a July 2025 report, BBC Bangla raised allegations that SI Santosh had been specifically targeted.
+However, it later withdrew the report.

+In January 2026, Mahdi Hasan, Habiganj district member secretary of the Students Against Discrimination, was recorded during a confrontation with police at Shaistaganj Police Station boasting about burning of Baniachang Police Station and the killing of SI Santosh during the July revolution.